kedro-org/kedro/docs/source/nodes_and_pipelines/nodes.md

 kedro new -s pandas-iris
 ```

-### Reading data with Generators
+### Loading data with Generators
-To utilize generator functions in Kedro nodes, you need to update the `catalog.yml` file to include the `chunksize` argument for the relevant dataset that will be processed using the generator.
+To use generator functions in Kedro nodes, you need to update the `catalog.yml` file to include the `chunksize` argument for the relevant dataset that will be processed using the generator.

 You need to add a new dataset in your `catalog.yml` as follow:
 ```diff